linchen1987/express-demo/README.md

 # Express Demo

-This project is a demo blocklet bootstrapped with [Gatsby Starter Blog](https://github.com/gatsbyjs/gatsby-starter-blog)
+This project is a demo blocklet bootstrapped with [Express Generator](https://expressjs.com/en/starter/generator.html)

 ## Run and debug in the cloud with Gitpod